elasticio/elasticio.github.io/content/_developers/view-classes.md

 ## PasswordFieldView

-The `PasswordFieldView` view class is used to provide a sequre input field for passwords in the credentials of the integration components.
+The `PasswordFieldView` view class is used to provide a secure input field for passwords in the credentials of the integration components.
 It has the following
 properties: